stanleyhspark/leimao.github.io/index.md

 ### Who am I

 My name is Lei Mao.
 I am a master student in the Department of Computer Science at the University of Chicago.
-My research interests are mainly in the areas of artificial intelligence and machine learning, and partly in the area of data science.
+My research interests are mainly in the areas of machine learning and artificial intelligence, and partly in the area of data science.

 <br />